-The Family Nurse Partnership National Unit’s ADAPT project came to an end in October 2019.

-Former - The Family Nurse Partnership National Unit’s ADAPT project aims to rapidly adapt, test and improve the Family Nurse Partnership programme in England, working in partnership Dartington Service Design Lab and Family Nurse Partnership teams in 20 local authority areas.
+The project harnessed the strength of research and the pragmatism of improvement approaches to adapt, test and learn about the FNP programme in England, working with Dartington Service Design Lab and FNP teams in 20 local authority areas.